|Plan in review||Basic||Baby Cloud|

-If you skim the surface on each, BlueHost seems to the be value proposition of the two and offers very good buy-in prices starting from as low as $3.95 per month if you opt for a 24-month contract.
-HostGators starts at double that amount, from $6.95 per month.
+If you skim the surface on each, BlueHost shared hosting seems to the be value proposition of the two and offers very good buy-in prices starting from as low as $2.95 per month if you opt for a 24-month contract.
+HostGators starts at higher amount, from $3.58 per month.

 Stat for stat they are strikingly similar as well, for example both favouring the one-click software installer from Mojo Marketplace and making use of the cPanel interface.
 There is also the built-in site builders along with free SSL via Let’s Encrypt.

 What does differ though is performance and some optional services.
-Where BlueHost offers cheaper buy-ins to web hosting space, it charges more for some optional services such as a dedicated IP, which will run you %5.99 a year compared to HostGator’s $2.
+Where BlueHost offers cheaper buy-ins to web hosting space, it charges more for some optional services such as a dedicated IP, which will run you $5.99 a year compared to HostGator’s $2/year.

 Although BlueHost has free site backup services, access to its BlueGuard Backup service will set you back $35.88 per year compared to HostGator backup which you can get for $24 per year.